 7 Ways to Deal with Stress in Family Childcare

 A few weeks ago I asked my fellow childcare providers what they could not live without.
 One provider said Pepsi and chocolate.
-I totally agree having a vice of some kind is helpful in a high-stress job.
+I totally agree having a vice of some kind is helpful to manage stress in family childcare.

 Late pick-ups, late payments, unreasonable requests, not calling if the kids won’t be there, and other things parents see as no big deal make a huge difference in the stress level of the provider.